How to Buy at Bid for Wine

 What happens at the end of a sale?

 You will receive an email at the end of an auction confirming your purchase and providing instructions on how to pay for and take delivery of your item.
-Communication with the seller takes place through Bid for Wine's in-site messaging system.
-Invoicing and your past purchase history can also be accessed within 'My Bid for Wine' when logged into the 'My Account' section of the Bid for Wine website.
+Communication with a Marketplace seller takes place through Bid for Wine's in-site messaging system and for a Featured or Live auction with the host auction house directly.
+Your past bidding and purchase history can be accessed within 'My Bid for Wine' when logged into the 'My Account' section of the Bid for Wine website.

 Is it safe to buy at Bid For Wine?